 - At the time of writing, supply times for Concept2’s rowers are reported to be slow and erratic

-In conclusion, rowers are an underestimated choice for the home-gym user, especially now that it’s possible to row at home and receive personal training, guidance on form, and technique with the advent of smart technology and fitness memberships and maximize the machine for your objectives.
+In conclusion, rowers are an underestimated choice for the home-gym user, especially now that it’s possible to row at home and receive personal training, guidance on form, and technique with the advent of smart technology and fitness memberships that maximize the machine for your objectives.

 These rowers may sound pricey, but if you need one machine to work your entire body, nothing else compares.